Anil1111/Academic-Projects-Tutorials/ANGULAR/notes-angular.md

 Therefore, we need to be careful about adding the services to the `providers` array as it creates a new instance wherever mentioned.
 Thus, if you are dealing with the same dataset and making multiple changes to it from different components, it is advisable to have it provided in the top most compinent.
 But instantiating the service in constructor is still required.

 >By providing the service on the root/custom root module allows us to use services on other services.
 For such cases it is mandatory to provide the `@Injectable` decorator on top for services where other services need to be injected.
 Others it is optional but recommended.
+**No need to append the declared services on the providers array of the module**

 ### What is Hierarchical Injector / Dependency Injector